Almightyluccas/SoleVault/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.
-If you would like to contribute directly to the project, you can fork the repository, make your changes, and submit a pull request.
+But this is only meant for me to learn PHP

 ## License